Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Introduction and Motivation

-In order to obtain regular solutions, an old route, which is vastly explored in the literature, is that of modifying \textit{ad hoc} the static Misner-Sharp-Hernandez mass $M$ \cite{Misner:1964je, Hernandez:1966zia} in such a way that its behaviour in the asymptotic inner core reproduces that of a de Sitter space \cite{1982ZhPmR..36..214M, Markov:1984ii, Frolov:1989pf, Frolov:1988vj, Frolov:2016pav}, as $M(R)=O(R^3)$, with $R$ being the radial Schwarzschild coordinate in a spherically symmetric setting.
+In order to obtain regular solutions, an old route, which is vastly explored in the literature, is that of modifying \textit{ad hoc} the static Misner-Sharp-Hernandez mass $M$ \cite{Misner:1964je, Hernandez:1966zia} in such a way that its behaviour in the asymptotic inner core reproduces that of a de Sitter space \cite{Markov:1982, Markov:1984ii, Frolov:1989pf, Frolov:1988vj, Frolov:2016pav}, as $M(R)=O(R^3)$, with $R$ being the radial Schwarzschild coordinate in a spherically symmetric setting.
 Such a rapid convergence to zero ensures the curvature to remain finite at $R=0$.
-For instance, the Bardeen metric \cite{1968qtr..conf...87B}, the Dymnikova spacetime \cite{Dymnikova:1992ux, Dymnikova:2001fb}, the Bonanno-Reuter BH \cite{Bonanno:2000ep}, and the Hayward geometry \cite{Hayward:2005gi}, they all fall in this category.
-A different way to avoid the curvature divergence is pursued by the Simpson-Visser BH \cite{Simpson:2019mud}, having a less traditional Minkowski core.
+For instance, the Bardeen metric \cite{1968qtr..conf...87B}, the Dymnikova spacetime \cite{Dymnikova:1992ux, Dymnikova:2001fb}, the Bonanno-Reuter BH \cite{Bonanno:2000ep}, and the Hayward geometry \cite{Hayward:2005gi}, they all fall in this category (see also \cite{Ayon-Beato:1999qin, Fan:2016hvf, Cadoni:2022chn} for other examples).

+A different way to avoid the curvature divergence is pursued by the Ghosh-Culetu \cite{Ghosh:2014pba, Culetu:2014lca} and Simpson-Visser BHs \cite{Simpson:2019mud}, having a less traditional Minkowski core.
 In this case $M(R)=o(R^{3})$, \textit{i.e.}\ the mass function expansion, in the small $R$ regime, starts from a term of order strictly higher than three.

-More recently, in the context of a scenario inspired by the Asymptotic Safety program for quantum gravity \cite{Percacci:2017fkn, Reuter:2019byg, Bonanno:2020bil}, it has been proposed a regular BH whose $M(R)$ vanishes slower than the two aforementioned cases, due to the leading order of its expansion being a non-polynomial term, specifically involving a logarithm \cite{Bonanno:2023rzk}.
+More recently, in the context of a scenario inspired by the Asymptotic Safety program for quantum gravity \cite{Percacci:2017fkn, Reuter:2019byg, Bonanno:2020bil}, it has been proposed a regular BH whose $M(R)$ vanishes slower than the two aforementioned cases, due to the leading order of its expansion involving a logarithm \cite{Bonanno:2023rzk}.
 In the latter case, to fully understand how the curvature divergence is avoided, it can not be ignored that the geometry is generated by a collapsing distribution of matter - a ball of perfect fluid - which remains of finite size for all physically relevant observers.
-Indeed, we will show that, taking into account the dynamical process of gravitational collapse, a third possibility, which we denote as “\textit{steep pressure}” core, can arise.
-Thus, the main aim of this work is to define and compare the physical features distinguishing the three types of core, and to trace where the physical mechanism of their formation lies.
-We shall show how the origin of the differences is naturally linked to the type of dynamics governing the non-static process of collapse, and to the manner in which the validity of the strong energy condition (SEC) \cite{Curiel:2014zba}, a hypothesis of the singularity theorem, is violated.